Binhu, Wuxi

-Binhu District (滨湖区 (濱湖區, Bīnhú Qū)) is one of six urban districts of Wuxi, Jiangsu Province, People's Republic of China.
+Binhu District (滨湖区 (濱湖區, Bīnhú Qū)) is one of six urban districts and the municipal seat of Wuxi, Jiangsu Province, People's Republic of China.

 Located in the delta hinterland of the Yangtze River to the southwest of Wuxi City, the district has an area of 608.58 km2, of which 262.49 km2 is land, and a total population of 310,000.

 Binhu district is the cradle of the ancient Wu culture and the birthplace of modern industrial and town-based enterprises.

 Administrative divisions

 In the present, Binhu District has 9 subdistricts.